isomerpages/mlaw-corp/news/press-releases/_posts/2016-11-07-legislative-changes-to-enhance-singapore-as-an-international-hub-for-commercial-dispute-resolution.md

 While mediation is not commonly understood to involve the practice of law, in certain cases the relevant law may be discussed during the mediation session.
 This amendment will make clear that participation by foreign mediators and foreign-qualified counsel in such mediation sessions will not amount to the unauthorised practice of Singapore law.

 **Background**

+{:start="11"}
+11. As Asia’s trade and business sectors continue to grow, regional demand for legal services, particularly in the area of dispute resolution, is expected to increase.
+Law firms and lawyers will benefit from the increase in international dispute resolution activity here.

+{:start="12"}
+12. Singapore provides a full suite of dispute resolution services (viz. litigation, arbitration, mediation) to cater to the varied needs of commercial users.
+Singapore has excelled in the area of arbitration and ranks among the world’s top seats for international arbitration, alongside London, Paris, Geneva, and Hong Kong.
+Singapore has also consistently ranked as the number one seat for International Chamber of Commerce arbitration in Asia.

+{:start="13"}
+13. In the area of commercial mediation, Singapore has taken steps to develop the industry further.
+The Singapore International Mediation Centre and Singapore International Mediation Institute were established in 2014 as part of a slew of measures to strengthen Singapore’s international commercial mediation services.

+{:start="14"}
+14. The present reforms were taken after extensive closed and public consultations earlier this year.
+The public consultation for the Mediation Bill 2016 took place from 17 Mar 2016 to 28 Apr 2016 and received feedback from lawyers, mediation and alternative dispute resolution practitioners and service providers, academics, mediation professional bodies and other stakeholders.
+The public consultation for the Civil Law (Amendment) Bill 2016 was held from 30 Jun 2016 to 29 Jul 2016 which saw lawyers, professional funders and in-house counsel providing views.

+**MINISTRY OF LAW**
+**7 NOVEMBER 2016**